 Our success depends on products that are differentiated in the market, which result in gross margins that have historically been above the industry averages.
-During the first quarter of 2011, our gross margins decreased materially as compared to the first quarter of 2010.
 Should we fail to improve our gross margin in the future, and accordingly develop and introduce sufficiently differentiated products that result in higher gross margins than industry averages, our financial condition could be materially adversely affected.